pandas-dev/pandas/doc/source/advanced.rst

    df2.loc(axis=0)[:, :, ['C1', 'C3']] = -10
    df2

-You can use a right-hand-side of an alignable object as well.
+You can use a right-hand-side of an align object as well.

 .. ipython:: python